 We received our 501c3 status in 2006.

 The Humane Society’s efforts have worked well since 2004.
 We now have a permanent facility, provide spay/neuter vouchers to local residents for their pets, have a small foster program in place and have a viable pet adoption program.
 Future plans include building permanent dog kennels and cat facilities so that we can provide a temporary home for unwanted animals.
-This takes a commitment of funds that we don’t have at the present but hope to secure in the future.
+This takes a commitment of funds that we don’t have at the present but with hard work and supporters in our community and surrounding areas we are working towards our goals.